 But a low-waste lifestyle is not a zero-waste lifestyle, and it does not have to involve sacrificing or missing out.

 Almost every wasteful item, activity, lifestyle choice, or hobby has a low-waste or even zero-waste alternative.
-You won’t need to miss out on holidays, vacations, concerts, fun times with friends, or anything of the sort.
+You won’t need to miss out on holidays, vacations, concerts, fun times with friends, or anything.

 The fact is, until you start making the transition to a low-waste lifestyle, you will not realize how simple it is.

 6. It’s too hard to maintain